GreyPoupon24/Robot/README.md

 The robot has 2 modes based on different versions of the code

-The first version will drive around and if it detects a perimeter(wire with 16khz square wave) it will back up and turn If it encounters a coin, it will pick it up with a magnetic arm and place it in a bucket.
+The first version will drive around and if it detects a perimeter(wire with 16khz square wave) it will back up and turn right for a randomized amount of time.
+If it encounters a coin, it will back up for 0.4 seconds, pick it up with a magnetic arm, and drop it in a bucket.
 The robot also contains a load cell which it uses to classify coins based on mass and an LCD screen to display the coin type.

 The main firmware for the robot runs on a PIC32 microcontroller